lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Route all alarms to SNS, then to email, PagerDuty, Slack, or runbooks.
 Include query text and query_id in notifications for faster triage.
 - Tune thresholds based on historical baselines and correlate WLM queue spikes with concurrent jobs and maintenance windows.

-If you want, I can:
-- Provide exact CloudWatch metric names and a step-by-step CloudWatch alarm wizard example for your cluster (give me cluster type and whether you use RA3).
-- Provide ready-to-deploy Lambda code (Python) that runs the sample SQLs to publish custom metrics and post to SNS.

 ## How do you use the Redshift console’s performance insights and query profiling features?
 What it is (short)